netizer/integrative/README.md

 You may ask

-> :triumph:: ok, but why would I use Integrative?
+> :triumph:: ok, but why would I use `Integrative`?
 I can easily implement that on my own.

 > :sunglasses:: I'm glad you asked.
 The best reason is that **it helps to fetch a lot of data at once**, and by that it significantly improves performance.